 The City's investment in new community facilities and other assets, and periodic revaluation of existing assets will see the depreciable asset base rise over time.
 This Plan assumes a continuation of present-day depreciation methodology, and accordingly increases in depreciation expense have been modelled in line with anticipated project completion dates.

-Asset classes revalued in 2016/17 financial year are: Summary - Expenditure Sources as a % of Expenditure from Continuing Operations
+Summary - Expenditure Sources as a % of Expenditure from Continuing Operations